vmos1/cnn_supernova_b_paper/model_inference/README.md

 - Input file with image samples:
 The input data needs to be a single *.npy* file in the format (num_samples,51,51,3).
 It is obtained as follows:
   - The input images are obtained from the raw DES-SN data .gif files.
-The three types of images : temp,srch,diff are combined into a single file with 3 channels
+The three types of images : temp,srch,diff are combined into a single file with 3 channels.
-  - These are then normalized.

 A sample dataset is provided in the folder *sample_test_data*.